A categorical derivation of Lebesgue integration: Integration on

 ($f, g \in L^p(\{0, 1\}^\nat)$, $x_i \in \{0, 1\}$).
 Thus, $\bigl( L^p( \{0, 1\}^\nat), I, \gamma \bigr)$ is initial in $\cat{A}^p$ whenever $p < \infty$, where $I$ is the constant function $1$ on $\{0, 1\}^\nat$. \end{enumerate} \end{remarks}

-We now show that the initial object of $\cat{A}^\infty$ consists of not the \emph{bounded} functions on the Cantor space (or equivalently the interval), but the \emph{continuous} functions on it.
+We now show that the initial object of $\cat{A}^\infty$ consists of not \emph{bounded} functions, but \emph{continuous} functions, on the Cantor space rather than the interval.
 Give $\{0, 1\}^\nat$ the product topology and $C(\{0, 1\}^\nat)$ the sup norm.
 The map

 defined by formula~\eqref{eq:cantor-gamma-def} is an isometric isomorphism, so $\bigl(C(\{0, 1\}^\nat), I, \gamma\bigr)$ is an object of $\cat{A}^\infty$.

 \begin{propn}[Universal property of functions on Cantor space] $\bigl(C(\{0, 1\}^\nat), I, \gamma)$ is the initial object of $\cat{A}^\infty$. \end{propn}